fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 9.1.0 =
+* [Added] Deletes unused terms in a handful of the custom taxonomies once a week using a wp-cron job

 = 9.0.0 =
 * [Added] Add a setting to both the Grid and Vehicle Slider widgets to order vehicles with the newest ones first